 Difficult for both groups (linear vs flexible) to work well together

 My husband and I once sat on a minibus in Jordan for over an hour, squashed in with 2 rucksacks and what felt like a lot of people (but obviously not enough for the driver!).
 Nobody could tell us when the bus would leave, as there was no published timetable so we didn’t dare to get out.
 Instead, the bus driver only got in and started his engine (& the air-con!) once the bus was full.
 This attitude of “reacting when a specific event happens” can be infuriating to the more plan-oriented on any team.
-It can be especially difficult in project management.
+It can be especially difficult in project management or as an expat manager of a team.

 A Swiss manager might not understand why his Turkish business partner doesn’t see the need to make a detailed 5 year plan for a project.
 The Turkish investor sees no point in doing this as he knows that many factors will have changed before the 5 years are reached.
 For him it would be more important to set milestones linked to targets rather than anchored in the timescale.